 According to the U.S. Department of Labor, Bureau of Labor Statistics, employment of health information technicians in the United States is expected to grow at 18 percent through 2016 “faster than the average for all occupations”; Ohio expects 20.4 percent job growth through the year 2014.

-"Students in our first graduating class of 2011 exceeded the CAHIIM threshold in job placement upon graduating from MTC's HIT program.
+"Students in our graduating class of 2013 exceeded the CAHIIM threshold in job placement upon graduating from MTC's HIT program.
 100% of surveys returned from employers state they are satisfied by the quality of education that our students have received for our program."

 Associate of Applied Science Degree in Health Information Technology